mrshmllow/wire/doc/guide/caveats/root.md

 ### Step 4.
 Enable Tailscale SSH

-You must provide a authKeyFile to tailscale if you want your node to always authenticate to tailscale.
+You must provide a authKeyFile to Tailscale if you want your node to always authenticate to Tailscale.
 This can easily be achieved with a wire secret.

 [Generate an Auth Key](https://tailscale.com/kb/1085/auth-keys), and ensure it
 is: